 A Blank Slate

-Now your it is ready to etch!
+Now your tin is ready to begin the etching process!

 Step Three: Cover It with Crayon

 Use a dark colored crayon to color in the side you wish to create a design on.
 Any color will do because you are just going to rub it off later but dark colors provide the best contrast so you can see what you are doing.

 Step Four: Melt the Crayon

 Once you've colored in the side you wish to use, heat it with a hairdryer on high until it begins to melt.
 While the metal is still hot, fill in any thin spots of wax using your crayon.
 You don't need to get perfect coverage but keep in mind that uncovered parts will get etched.

 Step Five: Use a Pencil to Scratch in an Image

 Use a pencil or ball-point pen to scratch out a design or picture.
 Don't try to scratch into the metal, just scratch through the wax.
 I like trilobites so I scratched one into the wax this time.
 You can also lay a drawing or printed image over top and trace it, pressing hard, if you don't feel confident drawing something freehand.